 Brands doing referral marketing benefit their customers in several ways.
 When people share a referral code or discount with their social circle, it builds their reputation and social currency.

 Referrals also help others get a good deal on a product recommended by someone they trust.
-Brands can motivate people to send referrals with referral marketing programs that clearly connects activities and rewards.
+Brands can motivate people to send referrals with referral marketing programs that clearly connect activities and rewards.
 Learn more about referral rewards and payments.

 The best referrals come from authentic sources—namely, users of the product or current customers.